Skip to content

 How to create a Europass CV online?

-To start creating a CV Europass, you need to go to the main Europass website and set up your free account.
+To start creating a CV in Europass, you need to go to the main Europass website and set up your free account.
 Once the account is created, you can start making your own Europass profile immediately.

 Here’s how to do it: